jldbc/jldbc.github.io/_pages/learn-data-science-reading-list.md

 Whether you're an aspiring data scientist or a seasoned professional, these are 19 books that will help you improve your skills in machine learning, data analysis, visualization, statistics, and more.
 I've read and can highly recommend them all.

-I've broken these books out into a few categories, but some may naturally belong in several groups (R for Data Science, for example, is great for learning both data visualization and analysis.)
+I've split this data science reading list into a few categories, but some may naturally belong in several groups (R for Data Science, for example, is great for learning both data visualization and analysis.)
 And just so you know, I may collect a commission from Amazon for any books you purchase using these links.

 # Machine Learning (Theoretical)